cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/5_crypto.md

 37c4b87edffc5d198ff5a185cee7ee09
 ```

-On Linux, it is `md5sum`.
+On Linux, this is `md5sum`.

-Now introduce a typo to see what happens:
+Now introduce a typo to see what happens (e.g. changing "jumps" to "jump"):

 ```bash
 $ echo "The quick brown fox jump over the lazy dog" | md5 4ba496f4eec6ca17253cf8b7129e43be
 ```

-Notice how the two hashes have nothing in common other than the length, but the length is identical for all MD5 hashes so it reveals nothing about the input.
+Notice how the two hashes have nothing in common other than their length, but length is identical for all MD5 hashes so it reveals nothing about the input.

 <HighlightBox type="info">

-`MD5` is no longer considered a hard-to-crack hash function.
+This provides a convenient example, but `MD5` is no longer considered a hard-to-crack hash function.
 Bitcoin uses `SHA-256`.
 Ethereum uses `Keccak-256`and `Keccak-512`.

 </HighlightBox>